mlesnoff/JchemoDemo/src/Julia_Misc/config.md

 #### **Copy and install an external project environment**

-For instance, this section shows how to copy and install the externeal project environment [**JchemoDemo**](https://github.com/mlesnoff/JchemoDemo).
+This section shows for instance how to copy and install the externeal project environment [**JchemoDemo**](https://github.com/mlesnoff/JchemoDemo).

 - Go to this [address](https://github.com/mlesnoff/JchemoDemo)
 - Green button 'Code' ==> Download ZIP